-- All meters in the system must be capable of reporting hourly, daily, monthly, and annual energy use. - 2.9.13.
+- 2.9.10.
+Revenue metering will be provided at all tenant facilities for electricity, lighting, water, natural gas, chilled water (CHW) and heating hot water (HHW) flow, differential pressure, and differential temperature. - 2.9.11.
+Install metering equipment enclosure in accordance with CenterPoint Energy guidelines. - 2.9.12.
+All revenue meters will be smart meters where trending will be possible through a Supervisory Control and Data Acquisition (SCADA) if available and BAS.
+Meters must: - Record at intervals of one hour or less and transmit data to a remote location. - The system must be capable of storing all meter data for at least 36 months. - The data must be remotely accessible. - All meters in the system must be capable of reporting hourly, daily, monthly, and annual energy use. - 2.9.13.
 In addition to industry best practices and code requirements, the following key points will be included in the Sequence of Operations for HVAC controls: - 2.9.13.1.
 Supply an air temperature and pressure reset schedule according to the outside air temperature. - 2.9.13.2.
 System response to humidity conditions exceeding 60 percent relative humidity. - 2.9.13.3.
 Nighttime and weekend setup/setback schedule will be patterned to match the building usage for both terminal units and AHUs. - 2.9.13.4.
-Coordination of the use of return fans, such as turning the fan off when supply air pressure can be effectively maintained by the supply air fan only. - 2.9.13.5.
+Coordination of the use of return fans, such as turning the fan off when supply air pressure can be effectively maintained by the supply air fan only.
+Pumps should have Proportional Control on VFD setting. - 2.9.13.5.
 Areas that require dedicated cooling support, such as data or communications rooms, must provide constant cooling (24/7/365). - 2.9.14.
 Individual space control is desired for each totally enclosed office space or room.
 Individual terminal units, or a two-position damper, may be utilized with controls.

 - 2.10.1.
 Baggage Handling System (BHS) equipment is usually an underestimated heat release source and results in complaints.
-A proper design coordinated with HAS is required at the occupied areas. - 2.10.2.
+A proper design coordinated with HAS is required at the occupied CBRA and operation areas. - 2.10.2.
 Piping and ductwork risers must be considered and designed as headers for future expansion.
 Likewise, there must be allowances in the electrical power circuits. - 2.10.3.
 For terminal facilities, the design must have flexibility to accommodate future expansion, inclusive of new retail, food and beverage concessions and restrooms. - 2.10.4.
-Booster pumps for chilled and hot water systems will be controlled via tie-in to the CUP distributed control system via the BAS control system.
+Booster pumps for chilled and hot water systems will be controlled via tie-in to the CUP distributed control system via the BAS control system which gives Native BACnet signal to the HAS DDC.
 All requirements must be verified and approved by the BAS Administrator.